Length, Force, Stroke rate – Which is your Strength?

 We cover these topics and leave you with a few questions to go away and think of on your own.
 Please feel free to comment if you wish to engage in discussion.

 Rowing is a sport based on physics – power and levers – blended with the application of technique.
 Every athlete has their strengths and limitations.
 There is an argument that athletes should look to row using a technical manner that maximizes and optimizes their ability to generate boat speed.
+This article will not discuss rigging as a way of enabling the generation of such speed.
+A boat’s rig is one obvious way to maximize an athlete’s ability to can generate boat speed.

 The inspiration to write this blog came from comments on a previous blog, which discussed using power as a measure of improvement (Measure Power not Speed).
 A number of the comments noted that boat speed is what matters.
 While, ultimately, boat speed is all that matters, functional power is a core component of generating speed, so measuring it on a regular basis is a good way of gauging improvement.